e2eSolutionArchitect/academy/bootcamp/career/workshop-2d.md

 ### **🚀 Accelerate Your IT Career: Job Search Strategies & Future-Proof Skills**
 *(2-Day Interactive Workshop)*

 Are you an IT professional looking to land your dream job, negotiate a higher salary, or future-proof your skills?
-This **high-energy, hands-on workshop** is designed to give you the **exact strategies** recruiters and top tech companies look for!
+This **high-energy, hands-on workshop** is designed to give you the ** strategies** recruiters and top tech companies look for!

 **🔹 What You’ll Learn:**
 ✅ **Resume & LinkedIn Hacks** – Beat ATS bots and get noticed